 Manage Calendars on your CoSchedule Dashboard, you will see an orange menu on the left-hand side.
 This menu bar will show you all of the calendars you have connected to CoSchedule.
 To access your CoSchedule account settings, click on your name in the top-left hand corner then click Email Notifications.

 The Notifications area of your CoSchedule Dashboard is where you will see comments, tasks, and other activity on posts that you are following or are the author of.
 A click on an item will open the calendar and the post in question and allow you to add comments or edit as needed.

 You can mark all notifications as viewed if you prefer; they will be removed the next time you access the dashboard.
 Otherwise, clicking on them will mark them as viewed individually.

-The My Upcoming Posts And Content area shows you what posts you have to write in the immediate future.
+The Upcoming area shows you what posts you have to write in the immediate future.
 These posts will be color-coded so that you can see which blogs the posts belong to.

 Clicking on the post title allows you to open the post on the calendar to make adjustments as needed.

-Top Posts uses social share analytics to display the five posts that have been shared the most.
+Top Projects uses social share analytics to display the five posts that have been shared the most.
 With the drop-down menu, you can sort the list by All Time (default), Most Recent.

 Tasks show your current unfinished tasks, organized according to their due date.
 You can mark a task as completed here.
 Click on the task title to open the projects.
 All task activity, whether marked as completed here or on the calendar is synced.